Officers

 Trustee

-Sherry is a former insurance, finance and technology executive who currently consults with nonprofit organizations and serves on the Boards of National Guardian Life Insurance Company, the University of St. Joseph, and The Calvin K. Kazanjian Economics Foundation.
+Sherry is a retired insurance executive who served in CFO, CIO and COO roles and a former audit and consulting partner with Ernst & Young.
+She consults with nonprofit organizations and serves on the Boards of National Guardian Life Insurance Company, University of St. Joseph, and The Calvin K. Kazanjian Economics Foundation and is a trustee of the YMCA of Greater Hartford.
 Her decades of community service include board and other volunteer positions focused on education and social justice.
 Sherry is a member of the Finance Committee.

 Toral Maher